 - understanding the contribution of our past

-- if any past traumas have been identified, these can be processed using EMDR (see next page for more on EMDR) so that they no longer impact on our feelings
+- if any past traumas have been identified, these can be processed using EMDR (see next page for more on EMDR) so these no longer impact on our feelings

-- exploring your values and aspirations, without being distracted by negative thought and emotions.
+- exploring your values and aspirations, without being distracted by negative thoughts and emotions.

 The result often is that the patient gains greater psychological flexibility and has more time and mental energy to put towards things that are meaningful in their life.

 Every therapist has their own unique way of working.
 My therapeutic style is predominantly informed by Cognitive Behavioural Therapy, however, depending on the individual needs of the patient, I draw upon concepts from the 'third wave' of CBT such as Acceptance and Commitment Therapy (ACT) and Compassion Focused Therapy (CFT).
 Where appropriate, I use body psychotherapy methods and Eye Movement Desensitization Reprocessing Therapy (EMDR) to work with previous neglect and trauma.
 I have come to call my unique way of working as CBT+.
 Please continue reading if you would like to find out more about Cognitive Behavioural Therapy or click here if you would like to move to the next page to read more about EMDR.

 Most importantly, however, behind the therapeutic frameworks, I am just an approachable human being.

 I enjoy talking to people and helping them make sense of their experiences.
 My philosophy is that therapy needs to be an enjoyable process and everybody needs to feel safe, comfortable and in control of their own treatment.

 The main premise behind CBT is that by changing our responses to our thoughts and behaviours - we can ultimately change the way we feel about life and get ‘unstuck’.
 What I like about CBT is that it’s a very logical and practical form of therapy and from my experience even the most sceptical of clients come to like this approach.